FOLLOW US

 Road travel

-If you’re planning to drive in Georgia, see information on driving abroad and read the RAC Georgia guide.
+If you’re planning to drive in Georgia, see information on driving abroad and check the rules of the road in the RAC’s Georgia guide.

 Drink driving punishments can be severe.
 Georgia has a lower blood alcohol content limit than the UK, so avoid alcohol if driving.